HAhmedHesham/Evolution-of-Kotlin-apps-replication-package/ReplicationPackage/readme.md

 # Replication package
-###### Vrije Universiteit Amsterdam - Lucas de Geus, Reinier van der Gronden, Tim Pelle and Kalle Janssen

 ### About
-This project was carried out for the course GreenLab at the Vrije Universiteit Amsterdam.
-The purpose was to test the impact of Critical CSS on android browsing performance and energy consumption.
+The purpose is to test the impact of Critical CSS on android browsing performance and energy consumption.

 A more detailed explanation of the problem and overview of results can be found in the paper (paper.pdf).